What do these four people have in common: Noah, Galileo, Tesla and Nkrumah?

 Those who care about you will believe in your vision and support you with it, no matter how outlandish or crazy it may seem.
 Those who don't care about you will not understand why you think you can do things that they can't.
 And to prove you wrong, they must bring you down.

-My dear friend, never lose faith in what you know.
+My people, never lose faith in what you know.
 Don't force yourself to conform to the rules of those who don't see what you see.
 After all, what's the use of having vision only to be guided by the blind?
 Let them call you names.
 Let them think you're crazy.
 Let them say what they like.
 In the end, when the rains come, when the lights go out, they will all realise that you were right all along, and their earth does indeed revolve around your sun.

 GOOD MORNING GHANAFO!